ShubhamMehla3/Graph_Extractor/README.md

-# OCR Challenge Winner 🎉🎉
+# ML Challenge Winner 🎉🎉

 ## Overview
 This repository contains the code and documentation for the Optical Character Recognition (OCR) solution that won the **AI Challenge** hosted by **FutureSmart AI**.
 The challenge focused on developing innovative solutions for extracting data from complex charts and graphs in images or PDFs.